-Table 46 Create Certificate Request
+Table 76 Create Certificate Request

 LABEL DESCRIPTION Certificate Name Type up to 63 ASCII characters (not including spaces) to identify this certificate.
 Common Name Type the IP address (in dotted decimal notation), domain name or e-mail address in the field provided.
 The domain name or e-mail address can be up to 63 ASCII characters.
 The domain name or e-mail address is for identification purposes only and can be any string.
 Organization Name Type up to 63 characters to identify the company or group to which the certificate owner belongs.
 You may use any character, including spaces, but the ZyXEL Device drops trailing spaces.
 State/Province Name Type up to 32 characters to identify the state or province where the certificate owner is located.
 You may use any character, including spaces, but the ZyXEL Device drops trailing spaces.
 Country/Region Name Select a country to identify the nation where the certificate owner is located.
 Apply Click Apply to save your changes.
-Back Click Back to return to the previous screen.
+Cancel Click Cancel to exit this screen without saving.